 Enrolling on the course will give you the opportunity to earn an Open University digital badge.
 Badges are not accredited by The Open University but they're a great way to demonstrate your interest in the subject and commitment to your career, and to provide evidence of continuing professional development.

 Once you are signed in, you can manage your digital badges online from My OpenLearn.
-In addition, you can download and print your OpenLearn statement of participation – which also displays your Open University badge.The Open University would really appreciate a few minutes of your time to tell us about yourself and your expectations for the course before you begin, in our start-of-course survey.
-Once you complete the course we would also value your feedback and suggestions for future improvement, in our 351352end-of-course survey.
+In addition, you can download and print your OpenLearn statement of participation – which also displays your Open University badge.The Open University would really appreciate a few minutes of your time to tell us about yourself and your expectations for the course before you begin, in our start-of-course survey351352.
+Once you complete the course we would also value your feedback and suggestions for future improvement, in our end-of-course survey35235.
 Participation will be completely confidential and we will not pass on your details to others.
-352353

 Earn this free Open University digital badge if you complete this course!
 The badge can be displayed, shared and downloaded as a marker of your achievement.
 The badge is awarded for completing the course and passing the quizzes.